joealden/corum-docs/src/design/5-route/4-login.md

 password have been supplied.

 If the user successfully logs in, they will be redirected back to the page they were previously on before visiting the login page.
-If the user have an unsuccessful login attempt, then the error returned by the GraphQL API will be displayed to the user.
+If the user has an unsuccessful login attempt, then the error returned by the GraphQL API will be displayed to the user.
 After the error has been displayed, the user will be free to try and login again.